 Potluck, Newsletters, First Week of CSA, And Looking Forward…

 This is the first newsletter of the season and you can expect one each week.
-You’ll read updates from the Farm, discuss topics of interest (rain much?), and otherwise share what is happening at the Farm.
+You’ll read updates from The Farm (goats just back from a gig in DC), discuss topics of interest (rain much?), and otherwise share what is happening at The Farm.
 We also provide recipes and information about our produce – what it is, how to store it and how to use it.

-This year we are again going to focus on cooking techniques rather than specific veggies.
-Past "All Abouts" are archived on our website, so you can still learn more about kohlrabi and Swiss chard, and about making pesto with arugula or chervil.
-We enjoyed this change last year and look forward to more.
-I think we’ll see that cooking is less about the ingredients themselves and more about putting different kinds of ingredients and tastes together in a certain way; using universal techniques with whatever is available on a given day.
+This year we’re going to focus on cooking techniques rather than specific veggies.
+Past “All Abouts” are archived on our website, so you can still learn more about kohlrabi and Swiss chard.
+I’m excited about the change – Bonnie is setting the season up with thoughts about Flavor this week: the different flavors and how they go together.
+From there I think we’ll see that cooking is less about the ingredients themselves and more about putting different kinds of ingredients and tastes together in a certain way.
+Enjoy the illustrations by CSA member, resident, and Illustrator extraordinaire Charmaine Smith.

 In Your Box

 In your box this week are the first of the spring things.
-Spring boxes will undoubtedly be “lighter” than later on in the season, this is a natural part of CSA and this year a function of a long, cold winter.
+Spring boxes will undoubtedly be “lighter” than later on in the season, this is a natural part of CSA and this year a function of a cool, wet spring.
 Greens, salad greens, herbs, bok choi… after a winter of storage crops and long-distance shipping, we start craving fresh chlorophyll.
-Boxes will start getting more robust as things warm and the strawberries come on in the next weeks (quite soon we expect).
-This week we also have a little bit of last fall, our own veggies fermented into a Harvest kraut by our friend Rachel at Sweet Farm Sauerkraut.
+Boxes will start getting more robust as things warm and the strawberries come on in the next weeks.
+There’s also a non-eating item in your share this week!
+We’ll let you guess which one.

 That’s all for now – thanks for reading!
-Next week: Farm Team introductions, the Farm Stand, and more.
+Next week: farm team introductions, The Farm Stand, All About your Pantry, and more.

 Until then, be great.